 Module designation Sensory Evaluation Semester (s) in which 4 th semester/2 nd year the module is taught Person responsible for 1.
 Prof. Ir.
 Filli Pratama, M.Sc.
 (Hons), Ph.D. the module 2.
 Ir.
 Nura Malahayati, M.Sc., Ph.D.
 3. Dr. Ir.
 Kiki Yuliati, M.Sc.
 Language Indonesian Relation to curriculum Compulsory Course Teaching methods Face to face Lecturing, E-Learning Workload (incl.
 6 hours and 20 minutes of total workload: 100 minutes for Contact Contact hours, self- Study; 160 Minutes for practicum, 120 minutes for structured academic study hours) assignment and 120 minutes for self-study per week Credit points 3 credits (equivalent with 4.8 ECTS) Required and recom- mended prerequisite for joining the module Module After completing the course, students will be able to: objectives/intended 1. understand the philosophy and general concepts of sensory learning outcomes evaluation course material and the function of the human senses assess product quality.
-2. learn independently by exploring knowledge through online resources about attributes, perception and requirements in sensory analysis, and determining factors in judging sensory analysis 3. understand and describe the role of a panelist as a tool in sensory analysis; panelist classification and method of selection of panelist; requirements to be a panelistunderstand on how to determine threshold and its calculation. understand on how to determine threshold and its calculation. understand and describe the Classifications of sensory analysis based objectives (discrimination, description and preference); Sensory analysis (discrimination: duo-trio, triangle, two out of five tests); Types of sensory analysis (discrimination: A Not A test, difference from control, paired and multi comparison test) 6. understand and describe the hedonic test (method of conduct, questionnaire); calculate the hedonic analysis; conduct a hedonic quality analysis 7. understand and conduct the descriptive test and the sensory analysis for children 8. understand and apply how to choose the types of sensory analysis for judging the product quality Content 1.
+2. learn independently by exploring knowledge through online resources about attributes, perception and requirements in sensory analysis, and determining factors in judging sensory analysis 3. understand and describe the role of a panelist as a tool in sensory analysis; panelist classification and method of selection of panelist; requirements to be a panelist 4. understand on how to determine threshold and its calculation.
+5. understand and describe the Classifications of sensory analysis based objectives (discrimination, description and preference); Sensory analysis (discrimination: duo-trio, triangle, two out of five tests); Types of sensory analysis (discrimination: A Not A test, difference from control, paired and multi comparison test) 6. understand and describe the hedonic test (method of conduct, questionnaire); calculate the hedonic analysis; conduct a hedonic quality analysis 7. understand and conduct the descriptive test and the sensory analysis for children 8. understand and apply how to choose the types of sensory analysis for judging the product quality Content 1.
 Introduction (definition, objectives, scope area, course contract) 2. the function and how the human senses assess product quality.
-3. Attributes, perception and requirements in sensory analysis, and determining factors in judging sensory analysis 4.
+3. Attributes, perception and requirements in sensory analysis, and determining factors in judging sensory analysis Papelist as a tool in sensory analysis: papelist classification and 4.
 Panelist as a tool in sensory analysis; panelist classification and method of selection of panelist; requirements to be a panelist 5.
-Determining threshold and its calculations 6.
-Classifications of sensory analysis based objectives (discrimination, description and preference)
+Determining threshold and its calculations Determining threshold and its calculations Classifications of sensory analysis based objectives (discrimination, description and preference) description and preference)

-Sensory analysis (discriminaton: duo-trio, triangle, two out of five tests) Types of sensory analysis (discriminaton: A Not A test, difference from control, paired and multi comparison test) Hedonic test Hedonic Quality test Descriptive test Sensory analysis for children Guidelines for choice of sensory analysis types for judging product quality Examination forms Essays exams Multiple choice exams Practical works Reading List Lawless, H.T., Heymann, H. 2010.
+Sensory analysis (discriminaton: duo-trio, triangle, two out of five tests) Types of sensory analysis (discriminaton: A Not A test, difference from control, paired and multi comparison test) Hedonic test Hedonic Quality test Descriptive test Sensory analysis for children Guidelines for choice of sensory analysis types for judging product quality Examination forms 1.
+Essays exams 2.
+Multiple choice exams 3.
+Practical works Reading List Lawless, H.T., Heymann, H. 2010.
 Sensory Evaluation of Food.
 Principles and Practices.
 Second Edition.
 Springer New York.
 617 pages.
 Meilgaard, M.C.
 2007.
 Sensory Evaluation technoques.
 Fourth Edition.
 CRC Press, Taylor & Francis Group.
 466 pages.
 O'Sullivan, M.G.
 2017.
 A Handbook for Sensory and Consumer- Driven New Product Development.
 Woodhead Publishing.
 372 pages.
+Last Revision July 10, 2021